New Canaan Harassment Lawyer

 - Using obscene language to address someone else during a phone conversation

-How is Harassment In The Second-Degree Charged in New Canaan?
+How is Harassment In The Second-Degree Charged in Connecticut?

 Harassment in the second degree is a class C misdemeanor, for which a conviction may result in a maximum three-month stay in jail and a maximum fine of $500.